Agnes Loheni: Political career

 During the 2020 New Zealand general election, Loheni contested Māngere a second time but was defeated by the Labour incumbent William Sio by a final margin of 19,396 votes.
 Loheni had been ranked 28 on the National party list, but lost her seat in Parliament die to National's landslide defeat.

 During the 2023 New Zealand general election, Loheni stood as a list-only candidate for the National Party, ranked 25.
 While campaigning, she identified the cost of living crisis, crime and poor education and health outcomes as issues of concern to Auckland families.
 Despite National's election victory, Loheni was not ranked highly enough to enter Parliament.

+Loheni was selected as the National Party candidate in Waitakere for the 2026 New Zealand general election.